AlexMc889/Portfolio/AWS Cloud Project/Write_Up.md

 - ![Splunk Directory Brute Force](https://github.com/AlexMc889/Portfolio/blob/main/AWS%20Cloud%20Project/Images/Splunk%20bruteforce.png)
 - We can see all SSH attempts into our Bastion Host to.
 - ![SSH into Bastion Logs](https://github.com/AlexMc889/Portfolio/blob/main/AWS%20Cloud%20Project/Images/SSH%20into%20bastion.png)
+### Future Enchancements
+- Deploying a WAF for our Apache Website.
+- Automating deployment with Terraform and IaC